yecid-hurtado/real-time-data-analytics-platform/README.md

 ## 📖 Overview

 This project is a **real-time data analytics platform** built with Java and Spring Boot.
+It provides an end-to-end pipeline to ingest, process, and analyze streaming events, trigger alerts based on rules, and persist enriched data into PostgreSQL and Elasticsearch, while exposing APIs through a gateway and ensuring full observability with Prometheus and Grafana.

 ---